Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 Destiny Has Smiled on Zambia

-The 2012 edition marked the last time that the tournament would occur in even-number years to avoid clashing with other prestigious competitions.
-In earnest, an abbreviated qualification phase for the 2013 Africa Cup of Nations, a tournament for which South Africa replaced the original hosts Libya, began on Feb.
+The 2012 edition marked the last time the tournament would occur in even-number years to avoid clashing with other prestigious competitions.
+The abbreviated qualification phase for the 2013 Africa Cup of Nations, a tournament for which South Africa replaced the original hosts Libya, began on Feb.
 29, 2012.
 Some African countries struggled against some of Africa's emerging nations.
 Cameroon needed late goals to fend off Guinea-Bissau, while Togo needed the away goals tiebreaker to get past Kenya.
 However, Egypt suffered the most significant shock at the hands of the Central African Republic.

 Morocco hosted Côte d'Ivoire in Marrakech in an entertaining qualifier in which the hosts came back twice.
 With Morocco trailing 2-1 and looking to return to the World Cup, Hamza Abourazzouk scored for Morocco in the 89th minute as the hosts finished 2-2.
 However, a late goal proved painful for Guinea as it hosted Egypt.
 Guinea had its starting goalkeeper Naby Yattara sent off in the match but managed to score the tying goal thanks to Alhassane Bangoura scored in the 88th minute.
 However, Mohamed Salah helped Egypt escape with victory courtesy of a stoppage-time goal as Egypt won 3-2.

 Egypt was in its 11th tournament appearance, but first in 20 years.
-Egypt opted for experience, with Mohamed Aboutrika, Emad Moteab, and Ahmed Fathy all combined to earn for 241 caps for Egypt.
+Egypt opted for experience, with Mohamed Aboutrika, Emad Moteab, and Ahmed Fathy combined to earn 241 caps for Egypt.
 Thanks to Aboutrika and Salah, Egypt advanced to its first quarterfinal in 28 years when it defeated Belarus 3-1.

-Unlike the North African duo, Gabon and Senegal debuts in the Olympic tournament.
+Unlike the North African duo, Gabon and Senegal debuted in the Olympic tournament.
 Gabon featured most of its players from the 2012 Africa Cup of Nations, including Aubameyang.
 Although Aubameyang provided Gabon with its first Olympic goal against Switzerland, Gabon exited the group stage with two draws.